elasticio/elasticio.github.io/_developer-guide/building-java-component.md

 The component descriptor above defines the component title (1) and description (2).
 It also defines the fields used to ask the user to provide input for authentication (3).
 In this case a single field is define in which the user will input the API key for the Petstore API so that the component can communicate with the API on user's behalf.
+The property `verifier` (4) is used to define an implementation of the `io.elastic.api.CredentialsVerifier` interface which will be invoked by the platform when a user credential, such as an API key, needs to be verified before storing it in the platform.

+The `triggers` (5) and `actions` (6) properties are used to define the component's triggers and actions.

 Now let's have a closer look on how to define triggers.
 The example below demonstrates the `triggers` section from the `component.json` component descriptor file.